 Where is the procedure performed?

-Dr. Alghoul performs brow lift surgery as an outpatient procedure, most commonly under general anesthesia or local anesthesia and sedation, although this depends on the extent of the procedure.
+Dr. Alghoul performs brow lift surgery in Chicago as an outpatient procedure, most commonly under general anesthesia or local anesthesia and sedation, although this depends on the extent of the procedure.

 Is brow lift covered by insurance?